Devamitta/devamitta.github.io/index.md

 Once you're all setup, here's a handy guide to the [features](https://digitalpalidictionary.github.io/features.html) available in DPD.

-If you spot a mistake, or notice something missing, here's where to [report it](https://docs.google.com/forms/d/e/1FAIpQLSf9boBe7k5tCwq7LdWgBHHGIPVc4ROO5yjVDo1X5LDAxkmGWQ/viewform?usp=pp_url&entry.1433863141=digitalpalidictionary.github.io).
+If you spot a mistake, or notice something missing, here's where to [report it](https://docs.google.com/forms/d/e/1FAIpQLSf9boBe7k5tCwq7LdWgBHHGIPVc4ROO5yjVDo1X5LDAxkmGWQ/viewform?usp=pp_url&entry.1433863141=digitalpalidictionary.github.io){:target="\_blank"}.
 It generally takes less than a minute.

-While you're at it, here are some [more Pāḷi dictionaries](https://github.com/simsapa/simsapa-dictionary/releases) to intall in GoldenDict.
+While you're at it, here are some [more pāḷi dictionaries](https://github.com/simsapa/simsapa-dictionary/releases){:target="\_blank"} to intall in GoldenDict.
 The *combined-dictionary-stardict.zip* contains all of them in one file.

 If you have any bright ideas to make this dicitonary even better, please [send me a mail](mailto:digitalpalidictionary@gmail.com).